jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ### Hugo Server did not Shutdown Using **CTRL+C**

 There are times when shutting down the server with **CTRL+C** doesn't do the trick.
-This may be apparent the next time we attempt to start-up the Hugo server.
-For example, the Terminal console may display something to the effect, "Web Server is available at `http://localhost:12345`".
+Quite often, this is only apparent the next time we attempt to startup the Hugo server.
+For example, the Terminal console may display output to the effect, "Web Server is available at `http://localhost:12345`".

 Here is a scenario that can result in this condition:
 1. **CTRL+C** was used to shutdown the Hugo server.